 Intermittent Enhanced Support: usually used if a service user is at risk of becoming violent or aggressive but does not represent an immediate risk.
 The frequency of observation is once within every 5, 10, 15 or 30 minutes.
-For example, if a patient is on 15 minute enhanced support the patient could be checked at 1001, 1013, 1024 etc.
+For example, if a patient is within 15 minute enhanced support the patient could be checked at 1001, 1013, 1024 etc. All observations must be carried out intermittently; this means the observation must be done at unpredictable intervals, no longer than the time period specified.